 I am meeting people I have never ever met before — all kinds of people, and through those meetings, I am learning more about myself and the world I live in.
 To me, this is the value of my time at Trader Joe’s…learning about myself through the people with whom I work, and the customers I meet in the store…truly an amazing and new experience for me.

-I don’t know my time at Trader Joe’s…when the Trinity tells me to move on, I will know to move on; but, for now, this is my calling.
+I only work part-time at best — twice a week: Mondays and Tuesdays.
+I don’t know the amount of my time at Trader Joe’s…when the Trinity tells me to move on, I will know to move on; but, for now, this is my calling.

 I’m truly blessed to be part of the Trader Joe’s crew!